Greenhouse gases

 Desert dust wall from Algeria to Canary Islands

-• On the 30th Mar 2026, 3MI captured the 1,500km-long wall of desert dust, emitted a couple of hours before, and crossing Algeria North-East to South-West.
+• On 30th March 2026, 3MI captured the 1,500 km-long wall of desert dust, emitted only a few hours earlier and extending across Algeria from north-east to south-west.

-• The following day, on the 31th Mar 2026, a very thick part of the dust plume reached the Canary Islands.
-The desert dust, nicely visible in the standard RGB, is also captured in polarisation providing additional information about the microphysics of the particles.
-On the left part of the image, a spectacular cloud bow, a rainbow appearing above liquid cloud, shows colorful irisation directly influenced by the size distribution of the liquid droplets at the top of the cloud.
-A beautiful back scattering peak is also observed top-left.
+• On the following day, 31st March 2026, a particularly dense part of the dust plume reached the Canary Islands.
+The desert dust, clearly visible in the standard RGB composite, is also captured in polarization, providing additional information on particle microphysics.
+In the left part of the image, a spectacular cloud bow - a rainbow-like feature formed above liquid clouds – displays colorful iridescence influenced by the droplet size distribution of the liquid droplets at the top of the cloud.
+A pronounced backscattering peak is also observed in the upper-left.

-• On the 1st April 2026, the impressive desert dust plume is moving Eastern over the Atlantic.
-A cloud bow is again visible top-left.
+• On 1st April 2026, the impressive desert dust plume continues to move eastwards over the Atlantic Ocean.
+A cloud bow remains visible in the upper-left of the image.